 - 2 tablespoons Louisiana hot sauce

-- 1 tablespoon minced garlic
+- 1 tablespoon kosher salt

 - 1 tablespoon liquid smoke

-- 1 teaspoon of black pepper
+- 1 teaspoon black pepper

-- 1 /4 teaspoon ground cumin
+- ¼ teaspoon ground cumin

 - Serve once the greens have reached your desired level of tenderness.